BruceBinBoxing/Deep_Learning_Weather_Forecasting/README.md

 Apache

 ### Research reference
-If you use the codes and method for research, please cite our paper:
+If you feel it helpful, please cite our paper:

 ```
 @inproceedings{Wang:2019:DUQ:3292500.3330704,